Hadith vs. Qur'anic Logic:

 Is it not sufficient for them that We have sent down to thee the scripture that is being recited to them?
 Indeed, in that is a mercy and a reminder for people who believe.
 (29:51)

-- Note again the deliberate and pointed use of "hadith".
+These are God's signs that We recite to you with truth.
+So, in which hadith, after God and His signs, do they believe?
+(45:6) - Note again the deliberate and pointed use of "hadith".
 Sacralising an external corpus centuries later contradicts the Quran’s own language and logic, and actively undermines its authority.

 Shall I seek other than God as a judge